hswick/jutsu/README.md

 Tired of having to come up with your own ad hoc solution to visualize data remotely?

 Then this tool is meant for you!

+(I promise the graphs look a lot better than on this README.
+Image quality is being reduced for compression reasons I believe.)

 The current api is functionally a light wrapper around [plotly.js](https://plot.ly/javascript/).
 This way you can follow their conventions for plotting while getting to use EDN instead of JSON.